AaronIsserow/penguin-patrol-alert-system2/README.md

 - Aaron Isserow, Emanuele Vichi and Ethan Faraday

 ## Project Goals
-- Create a user-friendly interface for monitoring penguin patrols
+- Create a user-friendly interface for monitoring a penguin colony.
-- Implement real-time alert system for penguin sightings
+- Implement a real-time alert system for preditor detections.
-- Provide data visualization for patrol statistics

 ## How to Run